cestcedric/TSSR-GAN/README.md

 - Scripts for inference and benchmarking
 - Google Colab Notebook

-Everything is implemented in Python 3 and tested for PyTorch 1.4 with CUDA 10.0 or CUDA 10.1, but should also run with PyTorch >= 1.4, it is just not tested.
+Everything is implemented in Python 3 and tested for PyTorch 1.4 with CUDA 10.0 and CUDA 10.1 but should also run with PyTorch >= 1.4, it is just not tested.

 ---
 ## Setup